Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

   context "user is not confirmed" do

-    let!(:user) { FactoryGirl.build(:user,
+    given!(:user) { FactoryGirl.create(:user,
     registration_profile: FactoryGirl.build(:user_registration_profile)) }

-    before(:each) do
+    background do
-      user.save!
       visit sign_in_path
       fill_in_sign_in_form_with_valid_data(user)
       sign_in
     end

-    it "prohibits signin and shows error message" do expect(page).to have_content "You must confirm your account"
+    scenario "signin is prohibited and user sees info about unconfirmed account" do expect(page).to have_content "You must confirm your account"
     end